peterchu999/iOSLearnProject/Topic/DecodeNEncode.md

 # Important!

-Turns out when we use graphql `apollo` already make the parsed object for use, so after fetch we copuld use the data directly without parsed it
+Turns out when we use apollo graphql, `apollo` already make the parsed object, so after fetch we could use the data directly without parsed it

 ## Description